Protecting Your Home with Title Insurance

 You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

 The title insurance company searches the property's title history.
-The title insurance company can usually identify any title problems that may arise and have these problems cleared-up prior to closing.
+Through its research, the title company can usually identify any title problems that may arise and have these problems cleared-up prior to closing.

 Real Estate law is extraordinarily complicated.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+Your owner's policy will describe the property and outline the limitations on your ownership.
+It will also cover what the title company is responsible for.
 Title insurance usually covers: